imagej/imagej.github.io/_pages/plugins/isletj.md

 {% capture maintainer%}
 {% include person id='jschier' %}
 {% endcapture %}
+{% include info-box name='IsletJ'
+software='ImageJ'
+author=author maintainer=maintainer status='Active'
+%}

-{% include info-box name='IsletJ' software='ImageJ' author=author maintainer=maintainer status='Active' %}IsletJ is a plugin for analysis of microscopy images of Langerhans islets in [ImageJ](/about).
+IsletJ is a plugin for analysis of microscopy images of Langerhans islets in [ImageJ](/about).
 It provides free, open source tool for analysis of islets diameter and number and for estimation of sample purity (ratio of endocrine/exocrine tissue area).

 ## Installation